Encouraging Adoption of Electronic Payments Among Smallholder Farmers

 Smallholder cotton farmers in Zambia have historically been paid with cash a few days after the time of cotton sale.
 This requires cotton buyers to transport large amounts of cash to remote corners of Zambia – a practice which is dangerous and expensive.
 Meanwhile, most cotton farmers face immediate pressures to spend or give away cash earned from cotton, without formal options to save.

-The introduction of e-finance in Zambia offers a promising avenue to reducing the risks and costs associated with paying cotton farmers while enhancing farmers’ ability to save and integrate with the formal financial sector.
-However, farmers have been reluctant to accept e-payment schemes which would replace cash at time of cotton sale.
+The introduction of e-finance in Zambia offers a promising avenue to reduce the risks and costs associated with paying cotton farmers while enhancing farmers’ ability to save and integrate with the formal financial sector.
+However, farmers have been reluctant to accept e-payment schemes which would replace cash at the time of cotton sale.

 Three monetary incentive structures for local promoters have been designed to increase e-payment adoption.

 IDinsight designed a randomized controlled trial to measure the cost-effectiveness of the different incentive structures in increasing e-payment adoption.